Hammerstone Project: Recent history

 On May 1, 2014, a Case Management Order was entered by the Honourable Madam Justice Strekaf transferring the Ontario Superior Court Action to the Court of Queen's Bench of Alberta.
 Then on May 14 an Order was entered by the Honourable Justice Perell that the stay of the Ontario Superior Court Action bearing Court File Number 10-CV-410910, ordered April 26, 2011 be vacated and be transferred to the Court of Queen's Bench of Alberta.
 Based on this decision, an Amended Statement of Claim bearing Court File Number 1401-05797 was filed in the Court of Queen's Bench of Alberta on May 27, 2014, with former NHL star Lanny McDonald being named as the Representative Plaintiff for the Birch Mountain shareholders.
 The Case is on-going and expected to be heard in October.
 The case was dismissed, after the judge ruled it had no legal merit in April, 2015.
 On May 25, 2015, the plaintiffs filed a notice of appeal and the Appeal Factum is due November 18, 2015.
 On November 23, 2015, the Appellant filed an Appeal from the Order of The Honourable Madam Justice Strekaf dated and filed April 30, 2015 in McDonald v.
 Brookfield Asset Management Inc. in the Court of Appeal Alberta.
 A copy of the Appeal Factum, Appeal Application for New Evidence and the Appeal Memoranda of New Evidence dated November 23, 2015 can be found on the Case developments page.

-The Appeal over the Hammerstone Project MegaQuarry was heard on June 15, 2016, in Alberta and a decision is expected in the summer of 2016.
+The Appeal over the Hammerstone Project MegaQuarry was dismissed in 2016 by an Alberta Court, and a in 2017 the Supreme Court refused to hear the case.

+In May 2024 it was announced that Calgary-based Burnco Rock Products Ltd. had purchased Hammerstone Infrastructure Materials, which had run the quarry, from Brookfield Business Partners for an undisclosed amount of money.